MathiasFrost/Svelte.Data/README.md

 ### ValueBuilder

 Handles data that is never a `Promise`

 -   value
 -   reset

 ### PromiseBuilder

 Handles data that is always initially a `Promise`

 -   promise
 -   refresh
 -   setPromise
+-   setAndInvoke

 ### MaybePromiseBuilder

 Handles data that might be a value and might be a `Promise`

 -   value
 -   refresh
 -   silentRefresh
 -   setPromise
 -   setAndInvoke
 -   setAndSilentInvoke
 -   catch

 ## Builder branches

 ### historyBuilder

 Converts the builder into one that can manage change history

 -   history
 -   index
 -   undo
 -   redo

 ### storageBuilder